-On September 1, 2021 we repaid \$25.0 million of outstanding indebtedness under our Credit Facility with Silicon Valley Bank.
-The company currently still maintains a \$40.0 million revolving line of credit with Silicon Valley Bank.
-Our ability to pay interest and repay the principal for our indebtedness is dependent upon our ability to manage our business operations, generate sufficient cash flows to service such debt and the other factors discussed in this "Risk Factors" section.
+On September 1, 2021, we repaid \$25.0 million of outstanding indebtedness under our credit facility with Silicon Valley Bank, or the Credit Facility.
+We currently still maintain a \$40.0 million revolving line of credit with Silicon Valley Bank.
+Our ability to pay interest and repay the principal for any indebtedness is dependent upon our ability to manage our business operations, generate sufficient cash flows to service such debt and the other factors discussed in this "Risk Factors" section.
 There can be no assurance that we will be able to manage any of these risks successfully.

-Our debt obligations could adversely impact us.
+In the event we draw on the revolving line of credit with Silicon Valley Bank or otherwise incur indebtedness, our debt obligations could adversely impact us.
 For example, these obligations could: